 DX-coding will not matter for the Fujica ST701 because ISO has to be manually dialed in.

 Where to Get 35mm Film Developed?

-You will find limited choices for where to develop 35mm film.
-For a more in-depth discussion of the possibilities, go to my guide on Where to Get Film Developed.
+There are limited possibilities for where to get film processed.
+For a more thorough explanation of the options see my article on Where to Get Film Developed.

-WARNING: Film is not processed locally at pharmacies and big box stores.
-They ship film away to be developed by a separate company.
-Because of this, you will not be given your developed negatives back.
+WARNING: Pharmacies and big box stores do not develop film on site.
+They ship the film off-site to be developed by a separate company.
+Consequently, you won’t be given your negatives back.

 - Develop Film at Home

 - Use a Local Photography Lab

 - Use a Mail Order Photo Lab

 Shipping your film to a mail-order lab to be developed and scanned is the most convenient option if you are just getting started shooting film.
 A drawback to this is that it can become very expensive if you consistently use film.